leolupianez/coding-challenges/README.md

 </div>

 ## How It's Made:
-Every day I try to solve a CodeWars to sharpen my coding and problem-solving skills.
+Every week I decide on a category of Katas (such as Array, String, Algorithms, etc) that I wish to work on for the week.
+During the week I solve at least one Kata a day in the category chosen to sharpen my coding and problem-solving skills in that specific category.

 ### Tech Used:
 [![JS][Javascript]][Javascript]